-“Before an applicant can sell their skills, they need to know what they are,” says Tammy Harman, specialist career coach at Evenbreak, an accessible job search site for disabled people.
+“Before an applicant can sell their skills, they need to know what they are,” said Tammy Harman, specialist career coach at Evenbreak, an accessible job search site for disabled people.

 According to Evenbreak, to identify your strengths, start by asking yourself three questions: